dealbertt/C_Proyects/README.md

 3- Arcanoid Game
     This is an implementation of an arkanoid game we did in z80 assembly (which you can find in a repo), following the same structure on how to implement graphics and logic
     It was done using SDL, my first time using it
+    I ended up just creating different repos for the diffent projects that i have